 So what goes on during a credit card transaction anyway?
 Even though it only takes a few seconds, a lot is happening.

-Step 5: Once the issuing bank asseses the validity of the transaction, it sends an approved or declined message through the processor back to the credit card machine.
+- Step 5: Once the issuing bank assesses the validity of the transaction, it sends an approved or declined message through the processor back to the credit card machine.

-Step 7: All fees assessed by the processor on each transaction will be automatically deducted from the final amount depoisted in the business account.
+- Step 7: All fees assessed by the processor on each transaction will be automatically deducted from the final amount deposited in the business account.

 A transaction isn’t simply between you and the consumer when a card is being used as payment.
 Instead, it requires your processor, two different banks, and a major card network.
 And not only do these parties simply process the transaction, but they also keep it secure.
 This protects consumers from having money stolen from their accounts and merchants from accepting fraudulent transactions.